Texas Children's Hospital Fellows College

 Communities I identify with: fathers, partners who are in medicine, native east coasters, nomadic medical trainees, Arsenal supporters (aka gooners)

-Derek Norton, Second–Year
+Derek Norton, Fourth-Year (Advanced Imaging)

 I chose BCM/TCH fellowship because: of the people.
 The world-class quality of training at BCM/TCH is no secret, but even through virtual interviews the positive energy and supportive atmosphere impressed me more than anything else.
 Fellowship is hard, regardless of where you do it, so it was very important to me to find a place where I would feel supported not just as a fellow physician, but as a human.
 So far, this program has delivered beyond expectations.
 Every day I am surrounded by brilliant and kind people who are more than happy to help mold this lumpy ball of clay that knows nothing into a capable pediatric cardiologist.